 - Subscription and payment of insurance must be done prior to departure.

 - Insurance premiums are not refundable, even in case of early return.

 - Participants staying in Australia on a study visa are obliged to subscribe to the Australian Overseas Student Health Cover.
 The Australian government imposes this.
 Its cost varies depending on the length of stay in Australia (the cost for 1 year is approximately $594 AUD) and can be changed without notice.

 10.2 Cancellation Insurance.
 The Participant can obtain reimbursement of sums paid in settlement of the price of the services (with the exception of the amount of the cancellation deposit) by opting at the time of registration for cancellation insurance provided through WEP.
-This cancellation insurance covers the cancellation for medical reasons, death (including first degree parents), school failure or repetition and visa refusal, and financial dismissal of one of the Participant’s parents (for details, read the cancellation insurance general conditions and for rates, see the quote/booking module).
+For details, read the cancellation insurance general conditions and for rates, see the quote/booking module.
 After the departure of the Participant, no amount is refundable in case of interruption of the trip, whatever the reason.